 Define duration by project phase

-One aspect to take into account is how long the obligation lasts per team member.
-This is particularly important if the full-time commitment of a specific team member is required.
-Not all rolles are needed at the same intensity for the entire project.
+One aspect to take into account is how long the obligation lasts for each team member.
+This becomes particularly important when the contract requires a full-time commitment.
+Not all rolles are needed at the same intensity throughout the entire project.

 Stuck on legal fine print?